 RBF COUNTRY CALL FOR PROPOSALS

-EnDev launched two calls for proposals to trigger national market development for off-grid energy access:
+EnDev launched a Call for Interested Project Developers to trigger national market development for off-grid energy access.

-- Call for Interested Project Developers - Sale of solar lighting products to end-users.
-With RBF support, a total of 328,000 solar lights are expected to be sold over the duration of the project life.
-You can find the call for proposals and the criteria for eligible technologies and the required documents for both calls can be retrieved on our partner's website.
+Sale of solar lighting products to end-users: With RBF support, a total of 229,000 solar lights are expected to be sold until 06/2019.
+You can find the call for proposals hereMore information on the criteria for eligible technologies and the required documents for both calls can be retrieved on our partner's website.

 85% of Rwanda’s overall energy comes from biomass, 11% from petroleum products and 4% from hydro for electricity.
 The main consumers of biomass are households using it for cooking, whereas other energy sources are predominantly used for transport, electricity generation and industrial production.
 In 2016, only about 24% of the population had access to electricity.
 The country had about 190 MW installed generation capacity with hydro representing 51% of the electricity mix, thermal 28%, Methane 16% and Solar 5%.